Performance management and EPM: how to improve your decision-making

 Risk management, regulatory compliance...

-Environmental footprint assessment, monitoring of ESG indicators (Environmental, Social and Governance) indicators, promoting diversity and inclusion...
+Assessment of environmental footprint, monitoring of ESG (Environmental, Social and Governance) indicators, promotion of diversity and inclusion...

 Competitive and technological intelligence, increased predictability made possible by the growing mass of available and exploitable data...